ApprenticeAI/frapy/docs/topics/settings.rst

 Settings
 ========

-The Scrapy settings allows you to customize the behaviour of all Scrapy components, including the core, extensions, pipelines and spiders themselves.
+The Frapy settings allows you to customize the behaviour of all Frapy components, including the core, extensions, pipelines and spiders themselves.

 The infrastructure of the settings provides a global namespace of key-value mappings that the code can use to pull configuration values from.
 The settings can be populated through different mechanisms, which are described below.

-The settings are also the mechanism for selecting the currently active Scrapy project (in case you have many).
+The settings are also the mechanism for selecting the currently active Frapy project (in case you have many).

 For a list of available built-in settings see: :ref:`topics-settings-ref`.